Precy loves to write about many topics, including how to grow some of the most wonderful plants in the world.

 Consumption, Dishes and Photos

-The leaves of the plant is consumed as leafy vegetables and is added to soups, stews and is sauteed with other vegetables.
-It goes along well with other usual leafy green vegetables in the Filipino soup dish tinola and is a perfect match with sauteed sardines as well.
-In the Ilocano dish pinakbet and dinengdeng, leaves of kalunay or speen amaranth is one of the favorite ingredients along with sweet potato tops, okra, beans, eggplant and bitter melon.
+The leaves of the plant is consumed as leafy vegetables and is added to soups, stews and is sauted with other vegetables.
+It goes along well with other usual leafy green vegetables in the Filipino soup dish tinola and is a perfect match with sauted sardines as well.
+In the Ilocano dish pinakbet and dinengdeng, green amaranth or kalunay leaves is one of the favorite ingredients along with sweet potato tops, okra, beans, eggplant and bitter melon.

-While the leaves of spleen amaranth is used in many Filipino soup based dishes, it is consumed as well in other countries simply being boiled or steamed and is served with lemon juice and olive oil.
+While the leaves is used in many Filipino soup-based dishes, it is consumed as well in other countries simply being boiled or steamed and is served with lemon juice and olive oil.
 In India, it is used as dal ingredient called thota kura pappu.
 Some stir fries the leaves of red spinach along with spices.

 Lucky are those who treats spleen amaranth as a green leafy vegetable.
 Simply adding the leaves to dishes means having fiber the body needs.
 It also provides dietary minerals and protein.
 Spleen amaranth, red spinach or kalunay amongst many other names is a wonderful spinach substitute.
 In addition to that, it also provides A and C vitamins along with calcium, iron, magnesium, and folate.